 For guests of the country visiting during December, there are many local events and activities to explore.

 Christmas Eve in the Czech Republic is celebrated with a grand feast.
 The featured dish is fried carp, which was purchased earlier and may be kept alive in the bathtub until ready for cooking.
 The Christmas tree gets decorated on Christmas Eve.
 Traditionally, the tree gets decorated with apples and sweets, as well as traditional ornaments, but modern households sometimes use commercially purchased Christmas ornaments.

-It is Baby Jesus (Ježíšek) rather than Santa Claus who brings children presents on Christmas Eve.
-Baby Jesus is said to reside high in the mountains, in the town of Boží Dar, where a post office accepts and stamps letters addressed t him.
+Santa Claus is not the gift giver in the Czech Republic.
+Instead, Baby Jesus (Ježíšek) brings children presents on Christmas Eve.
+Usually, the children leave the room where the Christmas tree has placed until they hear the tinkle of a bell (rung by parents) indicating that Baby Jesus has delivered the gifts.
+The Baby Jesus is said to reside high in the mountains, in the town of Boží Dar, where a post office accepts and stamps letters addressed to him.

 St. Mikulas, or St. Nicholas, also brings gifts, but at the beginning of December, on St. Mikulas Day.
 St. Mikulas is dressed like a bishop in white clothing, rather than in the red Santa suit.
 Christmas Eve may culminate with midnight mass, or the family may go to mass on Christmas Day, then enjoy the noon meal together.